ArduPilot/ardupilot_wiki/common/source/docs/common-gpios.rst

 .. note:: for autopilots using IOMCUs, if a "MAIN" output is configured as a GPIO, it can only function as an output (ie RELAY,etc.) not an input.
 "AUX" outputs can function either as inputs or outputs when configures as a GPIO.

-Everytime the autopilot initializes, it sends a log message to the ground control station, showing which outputs are PWM/Oneshot/or DShot.
+Every time the autopilot initializes, it sends a log message to the ground control station, showing which outputs are PWM/Oneshot/or DShot.
 The remaining higher numbered outputs are assigned as GPIOs.

 .. image:: ../../../images/RCOutbanner.jpg